abhiofcl/food_delivery_app/README.md

 A Complete food delivery app made with Flutter with laravel as backend This project includes many complex UI elements, api calls, navigation and state management with GetX.

-A Food Delivery app made by following the tutorial of dbestech in Youtube.
+This app was made by following the tutorial of dbestech in Youtube.
+Link to the Youtube video:
+Starter Code and assets used in the project:

 ## Getting Started